 Legislative focus is on areas such as discrimination, working hours, data protection, and recruitment, redundancy and dismissal.

-You'll need to be friendly and professional, be adaptable and have great communication skills to succeed in this type of law.
+You'll need to be friendly, professional, adaptable and have great communication skills to succeed.

 Scientific knowledge and good analytical skills are needed.

 Equity and trusts